multinettt/ARC-9_BOCW_Attachments/README.md

 # ARC9 BOCW Attachments

 Here are universal attachments featured in BOCW used for customizing multiple or all weapons.
-The same optics, muzzles and body(tactical) attachments are used in almost all weapons in game.
-This repository is dedicated to the Attachments aspect of BOCW.
+The same optics, muzzles and tactical attachments are used in almost all weapons in cold war.
+This addon is dedicated to the "Attachments" aspect of BOCW.

-There are two use cases for this pack:

-1. You use the cold war weapons and want to have attachments to further customize the weapons.
-2. You don't use the cold war weapons but would like to have access to some of its attachments like scopes.
+I decided to not include this in shared content to not bloat said addon and to aid those who just want the bare minimum for the weapons to function.
+Customization is limited on my ARC9 weapons without this mod.

 # [ARC9 BOCW Attachments on Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2990082109)